 In a real-life scenario, you might end up being pushed, shoved tripped, or even knocked down to the ground.
 If you pull guard, you might get away with it.
 But if the person is far from you, and you have no grips or any sort of attachments, you’re far from your comfort zone of grappling.
 Now you have to either lie down and try to avoid kicks or get back to your feet, Wait, what?
 There’s a great use for that pesky BJJ skill we’re all avoiding most of the time – getting back to your feet.

-Imagine if you could go back up as good as you can take someone down and choke them out.
-Now, you can call yourself a complete fighter, regardless if you use your standing up skill to run away, or finish your adversary for good.
+Imagine if you could go back up as well as you can take someone down and choke them out.
+Now, you can call yourself a complete fighter, regardless if you use your standing-up skill to run away, or finish your adversary for good.

 Standing Up in Sports BJJ

 In case you think there’s not much use of the BJJ skill of standing back up in sports BJJ, you’re very wrong.
 As discussed before, it is one of the three main things you can do when you’re in any guard.
 The guard can be a good neutral position if you set everything right.
 However, you’re never in a dominant position when you’re on the bottom, apart from wrapping someone up in a submission.
 In fact, if you think about sweeps more closely, they’re nothing more than ways of getting up while taking your opponent to the ground.
 You just don’t stand all the way up.